-Guess what: If you have a grill — either a charcoal grill or a gas grill — you can hack into into a smoker!
+Guess what?
+If you have a grill — either a charcoal grill or a gas grill — you can hack it into a smoker!

 And we entrusted two serious pros to show us how it's done: two members of the first family of smoked meats, Robbie and Hunter Shoults of the Bear Creek Smokehouse in Texas!

 (Look at those cowboy hats!)

 "The main thing you want to remember [when you're smoking] is indirect heat," says Robbie.